salesforcecli/plugin-sobject/messages/flags.md

 # error.labelLength

 Invalid label: %s.
-Label must be at least 2 characters.
+Label must be more than 2 characters.

 # error.objectDirectory